sukhik/mood/posts/sixthpost.md

   - weather
   - self-improvement
   - goals
+  - notes to self
 ---
 2yrplan time.
 Well, what's going on?
 What state am I in, what's my status?
 Inquiring minds want to know.

 ## Hi

 Okay.
 I'm fine.
 I'm challenged.
 I am having beauty problems.
 Body problems.
 Problems of the most serious kind: time problems.
 Texas is the furnace of earth.
 I am anxious.
-My thoughts are going too fast.
+My thoughts are moving too fast.

 This post, I arranged the tags in an orderly fashion and I will touch on each tag with a category paragraph to stay focused and keep it light.
 But fast.
 But light.
 But chill.
 But FAST but light.